ledgetech/lua-resty-qless/README.md

 1. __Jobs don't get dropped on the floor__ Sometimes workers drop jobs.
 Qless automatically picks them back up and gives them to another worker
 1. __Tagging / Tracking__ Some jobs are more interesting than others.
 Track those
   jobs to get updates on their progress.
-Tag jobs with meaningful identifiers to find them quickly in the UI.
 1. __Job Dependencies__ One job might need to wait for another job to complete
 1. __Stats__ Qless automatically keeps statistics about how long jobs wait to be processed and how long they take to be processed.
 Currently, we keep